joestubbs/coe379L-sp24/docs/unit03/cnn.rst

     # Adding the output layer with 10 neurons and activation functions as softmax since this is a multi-class classification problem
     model_cnn.add(Dense(10, activation='softmax'))

-Let's compile and fit the model as before.
+Step 5: Let's compile and fit it.

 .. code-block:: python3